 At Fox Animal Hospital, we’ve dedicated ourselves to providing compassionate, personalized, and comprehensive veterinary care to local pets.
 We want you and your beloved companion to enjoy your lives together for a very long time.
-That’s why we place such a strong emphasis on wellness services and preventative care, which includes pet vaccinations.
+That’s why we place such a strong emphasis on wellness services and preventative care, which includes cat and dog vaccinations.

 We recommend that all puppies and kittens have a vaccine protocol established as soon as possible to protect them from viruses and diseases.
-After conducting your pet’s wellness exam, we can customize a vaccination schedule that’s designed to meet their specific healthcare needs.
+After conducting your pet’s wellness exam, we can customize a cat or dog vaccination schedule that’s designed to meet their specific healthcare needs.

 Before We Vaccinate Your Dog or Cat